axelhahn/nginx-docker-proxy/README.md

 ### Create proxy rules

 Start `./generate-proxy.sh`.
-There is no parameter requirerd.
+There is no parameter required.

 This command